Who We Are

 The chapter has also received national attention from Kappa Sigma Headquarters.
 In June 2009, at the 67th Biennial Grand Conclave in San Antonio, Texas, the Omicron-Phi chapter received several awards, including: The Founder’s Award for Chapter Excellence, Outstanding Grand Master: Trey Weitzel ’10, Outstanding Alumnus Advisor: Vern Penner, Outstanding First Year Assistant Alumnus Advisor: Dr. Aaron Krochmal, Campus Involvement Award, and Academic Excellence Award.

-With less than three years as a officially chartered fraternity, the Omicron-Phi chapter has become a successful force at Washington College and continues to set the example by following the pillars of fellowship, leadership, scholarship, and service.
+Being relatively young, the Omicron-Phi Chapter has become a successful force at Washington College and continues to set the example by following the pillars of Fellowship, Leadership, Scholarship, and Service.